marcilio/aws-reinvent2019-dataapi/README.md

 ## Stretch your knowledge

-Here's a suggestion to stretch your knowledge: modify your refactored Lambda to support inserting a batch of 50 employees at a time.
+Here's a suggestion to stretch your knowledge: modify your refactored Lambda to add batches of 50 employees at a time in the Amazon Aurora Serverless database using the [Data API batching](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds-data.html#RDSDataService.Client.batch_execute_statement) capabilities.
 Continue to use transactions to rollback or commit an entire batch.
-Use the Data API support for batches.
 Check the `Resources` section above and the examples provided in the GitHub repo.

 ## Solution

-We'll post the solution(s) to this session under folder `/solutions` on this GitHub repo after the event.
+We'll post the solution(s) to this session under folder `/solutions` in this GitHub repo after the event.

 Please contact Marcilio (marcilio@amazon.com) if you also want to share your solution with others!